 Artist Statement

 Unable to transition my gender due to pressure from family and society, I repeatedly paint myself as a woman.
 Through painting, I explore my own feminine energy, my desires, and the beauty of the feminine.
-Often times, the figures are nude to celebrate the body and to convey the idea of the safe space where intimacy is possible.

 In a similar and opposite way to the penis envy described by Sigmund Freud, I came to desire to have female breasts that I myself lacked, yet I feel that the male sexual organs are like an alien octopus latched onto my pelvis.
 From a young age, I pretended to dislike girls, even though I wanted to become a girl myself, whom I would draw secretly as me (and throw away in fear of being found out.)

 A model for my gender fluidity includes the Japanese onnagata, the male actors of artful femininity in Kabuki theater.
 Contrary to the theory of Judith Butler's gender performativity, the onnagata have an on-and-off switch enabling them to perform the image of womanhood and return to their male forms off-stage.
 It is a different kind of gender formation, in which repetition of gendered acts sees many interruptions.
+In my paintings, I am a happy, healthy, beautiful, energetic, intelligent, sexy, and powerful woman.